josecastillolema/ccn-lite-for-OpenWrt/README.md

 scp ccn-lite_0.3.0_x86.ipk root@192.168.1.1:~
 ```

 9. Now, ssh into the router.
 We just copied the package to root’s home directory so we are finally ready to install our program.
-In root’s home directory (where we end up immediately after connecting to the router via ssh) type *opkg install helloworld_1_mipsel.ipk* and the *opkg* system will do the rest.
+In root’s home directory (where we end up immediately after connecting to the router via ssh) type **_opkg install helloworld_1_mipsel.ipk_** and the *opkg* system will do the rest.
+The packet depends on *libopenssl*, so if you don't have previously installed it just type **_opkg update; opkg install libopenssl_**.

 10. The executables have now been installed into the */bin* directory on the router, per our instructions in the OpenWrt Makefile.
 So, all we have to do to run the programs is type **ccn-lite-***  at the prompt.
 Note that because the executables have been installed to the */bin* directory, you should be able to execute the program no matter what directory you are in on the router.